 You will find that traffic volumes and hotel prices will increase in the school holidays, during the summer and also at weekends, especially around the major cities.

-Beach lovers might want to time their trip between the months of February and April, and September and November, to avoid stormy or wintery weather conditions.
+Beach lovers might want to time their trip between February and April, and September and November, to avoid stormy or wintery weather conditions.

 But besides that you can hit the road as and when suits.
 Just be sure your car is fully roadworthy before you head off.